 Buying a condo requires an extra measure of due diligence.
 Far more complex than buying a single family home, buying a condo means you are buying two entities: (1) the unit you’re going to live in and (2) membership in the mandatory Homeowner’s Association (HOA).
 The faster you can identify potential deal killers with the unit and most importantly the HOA, the more efficient and less expensive your Austin condo search will be.
+Here are the 9 must ask questions 95% of condo buyers don’t know.

 The Condominium Unit vs the HOA